ElectronNET/Electron.NET/docs/Core/What's-New.md

 ### Debugging Reimagined

 The debugging experience has been completely transformed.
-The new ASP.NET-first launch mode means developers can now debug their .NET code directly, with full access to familiar debugging tools and Hot Reload capabilities.
-No more attaching to processes or working around limited debugging scenarios—the development workflow now matches standard ASP.NET development patterns.
+The new DotNet-first launch mode means developers can now debug their .NET code directly, with full access to familiar debugging tools and Hot Reload capabilities.
+No more attaching to processes or working around limited debugging scenarios — the development workflow now matches standard .NET development patterns.

 ### Cross-Platform Development Without Compromises